Contextual hypotheses and semantics of logic programs: Logical background

-Given a set $X$ of statements, we let $\SIM X$ denote $\{\SIM\varphi\mid\varphi\in X\}$.
+Given a set $X$ of formulas, we let $\SIM X$ denote $\{\SIM\varphi\mid\varphi\in X\}$.
+A set $X$ of literals is said to be \emph{consistent} just in case there is no closed atom $\varphi$ that is an instance of both a member of $X$ and a member of $\SIM X$.
+A set of literals is said to be \emph{inconsistent} iff it is not consistent.
 A set $X$ of literals is said to be \emph{saturated} just in case every closed atom is an instance of a member of at least one of the sets $X$ and $\SIM X$.
 A set of literals is said to be \emph{complete} just in case it is saturated and consistent.